solidi/writing/21-be-a-rock-star-at-pull-requests.md

 ## For the Team

 **Prefer pairing over pull requests.** Prefer pairing over pull requests.
 Pairing provides the same value as a pull request review with the benefit of real-time results.
-Work toward a system that, if significant pairing has occurred, the team should provide a way for those individuals to merge with advanced brevity.
+Work toward a system that, if significant pairing has occurred, the team should provide a way for those individuals to merge without a pull request.

-**Make it easy for those to receive a timely review.** Make the ritual of code review easy for newcomers to get a timely review.
+**Make it easy for those to receive a timely review.** Make the ritual of code review easy for newcomers to receive a timely review.
 Some teams I've seen have set precise time ranges for review, others have set SLA's.
 Either way, be inclusive and welcoming.
 The reviewer pulls.
 The author shouldn't need to push.

 **Always look to improve the tooling to avoid nits.** High bandwidth pull requests lean on the direction of the codebase, not the format.
 Keep investing in tooling so that the human review shines.
 Every small comment (a nit), is an opportunity to automate away.

-**Embrace TODO's.** The biggest gem of pull requests is potential improvement opportunities.
+**Embrace a to-do list.** The biggest gem of pull requests is potential improvement opportunities.
 Capture them, embrace them, *LOVE them*.
 And above all, keep track of them, and get them done at the next iteration.

 **Iterate on a descriptive template.** Some teams have contributing philosophies to pull requests.
-I've seen groups work on clear checklists so that the pull request is comprehensively complete.
+I've seen groups work on checklists so that the pull request is comprehensively complete.
 Find an instrument that moves towards completeness.

 **Make it easy to run the work locally.** Avoid surprises in failed builds.
 Emulate everything that happens in the pull request locally.
 Whether it's pre-commits, static analysis, or tests, move to make it dead simple for anyone to run the build in [one command](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/).